marfrit/qmk_firmware/keyboards/handwired/modelmstm/readme.md

 * C14, and
 * C15 as input only.

-As for parts, you will need the appropriate Triomate connectors to connect to the matrix sheets, a few wires, a 4.7kOhm pull down resistor and a perma proto board/ bread board.
+As for parts, you will need the appropriate Triomate connectors to connect to the matrix sheets, a few wires, a 4.7kOhm pull down resistor (B2), a 22kOhm pull up resistor (A10) and a perma proto board/ bread board.

 For an example with LEDs, check the configuration of the iso102 board.